rishabh00/e-YRC-2015-Robotics-Competition/README.md

 ## Note:
 During the competition we have not used GIT so code and documents are not arranged well.
-Also commited not tested with actual hardware.
+Also commit not tested with actual hardware.
 Please feel free to update any part of this repo.